EFForg/starttls-everywhere/README.md

 We may choose to implement a form of immutable log along the lines of certificate transparency.
 This would be appealing if we chose to use this mechanism to distribute expected leaf keys as a primary authentication mechanism, but as described in "Pinning and hostname verification," that's not a viable option.
 Instead we will rely on the CA ecosystem to do primary authentication, so an immutable log for this system is probably overkill, engineering-wise.

-## Python code
+## Tooling

-Config-generator should parse input JSON and produce output configs for various mail servers.
+We will provide some tooling for using and enforcing the database.
+For starters, we've wrapped the policy index with a Python library, `policylist`.

+In particular, the Certbot plugin for Postfix, in addition to installing certificates for the e-mail domain, will provide optional enhancements to:
+ - Enforce the policy DB (as sender) in Postfix configuration
+    - Can specify how to fall back: if hostname mismatch or STARTTLS misconfigured.
+ - Provide MTA-STS support (as receiver)
+    - This can be done for any mail domain with a valid certificate, and is not just specific to Postfix.

+In the future, we plan on writing similar plugins for other popular MTAs.
 It should not be possible for any input JSON to cause arbitrary code execution or even any MTA config directives beyond the ones that specifically impact the decision to deliver or bounce based on TLS support.
-For instance, it must not be possible for config-generator to output a directive to forward mail from one domain to another.
-Config-generator will have the option to directly pull the latest config from a URL, or from a file on local disk distributed regularly from another system that has outside network access.
+For instance, it must not be possible for any of these plugins to output a directive to forward mail from one domain to another.

+These plugins will have the option to directly pull the latest config from a URL, or from a file on local disk distributed regularly from another system that has outside network access.
+Certbot automatically comes shipped with a cronjob which runs renewal tasks; we can bootstrap this in order to occasionally fetch a more updated version of the configuration file.
-Config-generator will be manually updated by mail operators.

 ## Testing